All students who participate in an international experience through Mount Allison must complete these pre-departure responsibilities.

 Part 2: Re-entry module — to be completed as you prepare to leave your host country and return home.

 Students can complete the program on Moodle.
-They must self-enrol in the course.
+They need to be manually entered into the program by a staff member from the International Centre.
 They will be required to complete a pre-departure self-reflection quiz and a re-entry self-reflection quiz that allows them to evaluate their areas of development of skills that are often associated with intercultural competency.

 International Travel modules

-All students participating in a Mount Allison program for which there is international travel are required to complete two International Travel Risk modules on the Healix e-Learning Platform.
+All students participating in a Mount Allison program for which there is international travel are required to complete two International Travel Risk modules.

 They are: Healix Security e-learning & SAFER travel.
 LGBTQ+ Travel Safety is strongly recommended but not required.